PMBio/deeprvat/docs/annotations.md

 ## Configuring the annotation pipeline

 You can add/remove VEP plugins in the `additional_vep_plugin_cmds` part of the config by adding /removing plugin commands to be added to the vep run command.
-You can omit absplice/deepSea by setting `include_absplice`/ `include_deepSEA` to `False`in the config.
+You can omit abSplice and/or deepSea by setting `include_absplice`/ `include_deepSEA` to `False`in the config.
 When you add/remove annotations you have to alter the values in `example/config/annotation_colnames_filling_values.yaml`.
 This file consist of  the names of the columns of the tool used, the name to be used in the output data frame, the default value replacing all `NA` values as well as the data type, for example:
 ```shell
   'CADD_RAW' :
     - 'CADD_raw'